katur/eegi/README.md

 suppressor and enhancer phenotypes to reveal genetic interactions.

-## Dependencies

-Python version is listed in `runtime.txt`.

-Package dependencies are listed in `requirements.txt`.

 ## Database

-The database is MySQL, named eegi.
+The database is MySQL, and is named `eegi`.

 [Here](https://www.lucidchart.com/documents/view/4eb4bac8-5339-ae33-8c00-5ccd0a0085f4)
 is a web view of the database schema on Lucidchart.